 My reading of the Harry Potter series has been slow progress.
 I read The Philosopher’s Stone in school and didn’t enjoy it – it felt too childish.
 I finally got around to reading the second book a couple of years ago and although I’d seen enough of the film adaptation to know the plotline, I found it an enjoyable enough read, enough so that I thought about continuing the series.

-By that point, I’d also reread much of the first book with a group of children at a library in Wirral.
+By that point, I’d also reread much of the first book with a group of children at a library in the Wirral.
 That experience, reading the books with children, had opened a new dimension to the books.
 They all knew the stories and were so passionate about the characters – any book that can inspire children that much is worth a read.

 So, pondering some easy Christmas reading, I picked up the third in the series with everyone’s “It’s the best one!” assurances ringing in my ears.
 And I finally got it.
 Azkaban did feel decidedly more grown-up than it’s predecessors, there was a welcome darkness, a few new characters with jagged edges.
 Again, I was familiar enough with the films to know what was coming next but it didn’t take anything away from the tension.